RCC 2022-23 Catalog

 - At least a 66.67% cumulative credit completion rate (cPace) by completing credits attempted and earning A, B, C, D, and P grades.
 Calculated by dividing cumulative earned credits by cumulative attempted credits and

-For more information, see the RCC Satisfactory Academic Progress policy at web.roguecc.edu/financial-aid/financial-aid-forms.
+For more information, see the RCC Satisfactory Academic Progress policy.

-If concurrently enrolled in program credits at RCC and another institution, RCC may be able to serve as the home institution and base financial aid on combined credit load.
-For consideration, submit a dual enrollment agreement at the beginning of the term.
-Forms are available at web.roguecc.edu/financial-aid/financial-aid-forms.
+If concurrently enrolled in program credits at RCC and another institution, RCC may be able to serve as the home institution and base financial aid on your combined credit load.
+For consideration, submit a DPP Form at the beginning of the term.
+Forms are available at RCC's Financial Aid Forms page.